oracle-livelabs/apex/movies-lab/2-creating-rest-sources/creating-rest-sources.md

 4. On the Import page:

-    * Drag and drop the **TMDB_Catalog.sql** file you downloaded or click on the Drag and Drop region to open the file finder and select the catalog.
+    * Drag and drop the **tmdb_catalog.sql** file you downloaded or click on the Drag and Drop region to open the file finder and select the catalog.

     * Set File Type to **REST Source Catalog**.